This Easy Vegan Lasagna is an amazing meatless, dairy-free lasagna packed with a hummus tofu ricotta that’ll please any

 Sadly, this vegan lasagna recipe will not work without tofu, hummus, and nutritional yeast.
-You can purchase nutritional yeast at Kroger in the natural section so I assume they have it at most other grocery chains.
+You can purchase nutritional yeast at most grocery stores in the natural section so I assume they have it at most other grocery chains.
 It really helps with that cheesy flavor, not to mention that’s it’s high in plant-powered protein and energizing B vitamins.
 Heyyoooo remember that I’m a dietitian?
 I forget sometimes, too.

 The nutrition stats on this baby are off the wall awesome.
 One big slice has a whopping 17 grams of plant-powered protein.
 Amazing!

 Tis the season of Spring thus the season of peas!
 I snuck some extra green into this gorgeous and super easy vegan lasagna but it tasted just as fantastic without them.

 I’m so, so, so freaking exited for you to try this!!Print